valkey-io/valkey-glide/node/README.md

 # GLIDE for Redis

-General Language Independent Driver for the Enterprise (GLIDE) for Redis, is an AWS-sponsored, open-source Redis client.
-GLIDE for Redis works with any Redis distribution that adheres to the Redis Serialization Protocol (RESP) specification, including open-source Redis, Amazon ElastiCache for Redis, and Amazon MemoryDB for Redis.
-Strategic, mission-critical Redis-based applications have requirements for security, optimized performance, minimal downtime, and observability.
-GLIDE for Redis is designed to provide a client experience that helps meet these objectives.
-It is sponsored and supported by AWS, and comes pre-configured with best practices learned from over a decade of operating Redis-compatible services used by hundreds of thousands of customers.
-To help ensure consistency in development and operations, GLIDE for Redis is implemented using a core driver framework, written in Rust, with extensions made available for each supported programming language.
-This design ensures that updates easily propagate to each language and reduces overall complexity.
-In this Preview release, GLIDE for Redis is available for Python and Javascript (Node.js), with support for Java actively under development.
+Valkey General Language Independent Driver for the Enterprise (GLIDE), is an open-source Valkey client library.
+Valkey GLIDE is one of the official client libraries for Valkey.
+Valkey GLIDE supports Valkey 7.2 and above, and Redis open-source 6.2, 7.0 and 7.2.
+Application programmers use Valkey GLIDE to safely and reliably connect their applications to Valkey- and Redis OSS- compatible services.
+Valkey GLIDE is designed for reliability, optimized performance, and high-availability, for Valkey and Redis OSS based applications.
+It is sponsored and supported by AWS, and is pre-configured with best practices learned from over a decade of operating Redis OSS-compatible services used by hundreds of thousands of customers.
+To help ensure consistency in application development and operations, Valkey GLIDE is implemented using a core driver framework, written in Rust, with language specific extensions.
+This design ensures consistency in features across languages and reduces overall complexity.

 ## Supported Engine Versions